 However, I have to admit getting there was possible only by working a lot, trying again and again, without quitting, searching the web for answers and testing things until I figure it out.
 This can be discouraging but to be honest, I was enjoying the ride all along.
-On top of that, the feeling of accomplishment when you app is working is priceless.
+On top of that, the feeling of accomplishment when your app is working is priceless.
 It worth the long hours of coding.

 Did I mention being patient?
 Needless to say, huh?!

 The developers around me got all figure out because they’ve been there before and they’ve been doing it for years!
 It’s all about experiences.
-The last StackO study shows that more than 80% of developers worldwide work on personal project during their free time and spend about 10 to 12 hours on a laptop.
+The last StackO study shows that more than 80% of developers worldwide work on personal projects during their free time and spend about 10 to 12 hours on a laptop.

 I also admit that having a good network is necessary.
-As musch as I love to do stuff alone, sometimes, you really need someone else's point of view or review to help you grow.
+As much as I love to do stuff alone, sometimes, you really need someone else's point of view or review to help you grow.
 I am thankful I had people to call when I needed it.